amplication/ast-types/README.md

 These libraries provide functionality for generating Abstract Syntax Trees (AST) for different programming languages in the Amplication platform.
 They are used to generate type-safe, well-structured code for various programming languages.

+This is a component of the [Amplication](https://github.com/amplication/amplication) platform.

 ### Key Features

 - Type-safe AST generation